Is Amazon Prime Worth It?

 - Downton Abbey

 … and much more.
 Between Prime and Netflix, we barely even bother to touch over-the-air TV any more — I think the last two things we watched were the ball drop in Times Square on New Year’s Eve and the last presidential debate.
 We’ll turn it on again for the Super Bowl….

 Free Prime Music Streaming

 Prime Music includes over two million songs in its on-demand, ad-free music streaming.
 I have an Echo Dot in my office so can easily tell it to play my favorite songs or albums while I’m typing, and we can also stream it through our TV for background music.

 Free Prime Reading

 Prime Reading is a newer benefit that offers Prime members unlimited reading: Books, magazines, comics, Kindle singles, Audible narration, and more.
 It currently offers over 1000 things to read, and I’ll be watching it to see how often they change things up and add new content.

 - Prime members can also download a free select Kindle First editors’ pick title each month, a month before its official release date.

 - And Prime members who own a Kindle or Fire can borrow a free book from the Kindle Owners’ Lending Library each month.

 Discounts and deals just for Prime Members

-I don’t personally use this one because my kids are outside of the target age range, but if you have a little one in diapers Amazon Family will give you 20% off diaper subscriptions — and they regularly offer high value coupons to combine with subscribe & save for an even better deal.
+I don’t personally use this one because my kids are outside of the target age range, but if you have a little one in diapers Amazon Family will give you up to 20% off diaper subscriptions — and they regularly offer high value coupons to combine with subscribe & save for an even better deal.
 You’ll also get regular baby-related coupons & deals, which can add up to some pretty significant savings.
 What new parent couldn’t use a convenient source for cheap diapers?

-The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and I have high hopes for 2017.
+The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and 2017 was not bad at all.
 Definitely worth taking advantage of.

 Subscribe & Save discounts